Contents

 Infrastructure Is Becoming Part of the Investment Thesis

+Historically, liquidity provision often operated as a black box.
+Today, the industry is gradually developing more sophisticated ways to analyse liquidity itself through liquidity diagnostics, market microstructure analysis, execution quality monitoring, liquidity flow analysis, and market integrity signals.
+This shift changes incentives across the ecosystem.
 Exchanges increasingly care about execution quality and liquidity resilience rather than simply displaying tighter nominal spreads.
 Foundations are beginning to analyse how their token behaves during periods of volatility rather than relying exclusively on headline volume figures.
 Institutional counterparties increasingly evaluate operational robustness, venue connectivity, and infrastructure quality alongside pricing itself.
+But the real shift goes beyond liquidity providers themselves.

 For years, crypto markets were largely evaluated through token narratives, ecosystem growth, exchange listings, and speculative momentum.
 Today, market participants increasingly evaluate liquidity quality, settlement infrastructure, operational resilience, and counterparty robustness as fundamental components of market structure.